yodrew/yodrew.github.io/_pages/darkness-conjecture/basics.md

 ---
 title: basics
-permalink: "/darkness-conjecture/basics/"
+permalink: /darkness-conjecture/basics/
-layout: page
+layout: redirect
-navprev: conjecture
-navnext: rapture
+redirect: ../../conjecture/basics
 ---

 I will briefly explain the title, subtitle, and thesis of this part of the book in terms of theory.
 This site's [primary content](/) is the practical part.
 Further notes introduce the rest of the essays.